 Persons who choose to represent themselves in court are referred to as pro se litigants.
 The following information is for persons who wish to represent themselves in family law matters in Manatee, Sarasota, or Desoto counties.
 These include cases such as divorce, paternity, child support, parental responsibility and time-sharing.
-The Self-Help program can also assist with processing requests for change of names and adoptions.
+The Family Self Help Program can also assist with processing requests for change of names and adoptions.

 Cases are started by a person filing a petition or motion with the clerk of court.
 Persons who are defending a case must file their response with the same clerk of court.
 Failure to do so after being served papers or after being notified of a hearing can result in the other side getting what he or she wants by default.

-Effective July 1, 2004, important changes occurred regarding Self-Help office operations.
-Due to heavy demand and reduced funding, the staff will not be able to meet with pro se litigants in person.
-Litigants who wish to receive Self-Help services must contact the program by mailing a Self Help Referral Form called a Family Form A. The program can not assist unless these instructions are followed.
+Litigants who wish to receive Family Self Help services must contact the program by mailing a Self Help Referral Form called a Family Form A. The program cannot assist unless these instructions are followed.

 After a Family Form A is completed, it must be mailed to the Clerk's office located in the county where the case is to be filed (addresses below).
 A response will normally occur within 15 business days.
-The Self-Help office will not know about your case until you file a Form A.
+The Family Self Help Program office will not know about your case until you file a Form A.

-The Self Help Office only provides case management services for Non Child Support Enforcement Family Division matters.
+The Family Self Help Program Office only provides case management services for Non-Child Support Enforcement Family Division matters.
 Common Child Support Enforcement motions and pleadings can be found on Pro Se Forms Page in the Respondent's section or at the Clerk of Court.
 If your case involves Child Support Enforcement, and you would like to request a hearing after filing a proper motion, you must file a Form C.

-Litigants’ files will be reviewed.
-If the wrong form is used or important information or papers are missing the litigant will be notified.
+The Clerk's Office will forward the Form A to the Family Self Help Program and the family case manager reviews the litigants’ files.
+If the wrong form is used or important information or papers are missing the family case manager will litigant.
 Failure to correct the papers or provide the missing information may result in dismissal of the case.

-Replying to Family Form A usually by mail, case managers will communicate with litigants concerning the status of their case.
-Communications with the case managers are public record.
-Nothing discussed with a case manager is confidential or “off the record.”
+Replying to Family Form A usually by mail, family case managers will communicate with litigants concerning the status of their case.
+Communications with the famiy case managers are public record.
+Nothing discussed with a family case manager is confidential or “off the record.”

-Case managers will explain the court system, provide directions to the correct courtroom, and answer general questions about how a case progresses.
-However, case managers are not lawyers and are not allowed to give legal advice.
+Family case managers are limited in their roles in that they are only able to assist, inform and refer litigants.
+Family case managers will explain the court system, provide directions to the correct courtroom, and answer general questions about how a case progresses.
+However, family case managers are not lawyers and are not allowed to give legal advice.

 File All Original Court Papers and Forms A & C with the Clerk of Court